 Slow referees and unresponsive editors are extremely painful, as most of us know.
 You also want to make sure the length and topic of your paper fits the journal.
 This can be annoying, since up to date information on the policies, procedures, and turn around time of journals isn’t widely available in one place.
 To help, I have compiled a list of journals that publish articles on Ancient Greek and Roman philosophy, along with their official policies (languages of publication, word count etc.) and whatever information was available about their acceptance rates, reviews times, time to publication and other relevant features.
-NOTE: Originally this listing was divided into three sheets: 1) Ancient Philosophy and History of Philosophy, 2) Classics and Speciality, and 3) Generalist Philosophy.
-However, not everyone noticed the different sheets, so I have combined categories 1 and 2 into the first sheet to display more journals right away.
-Generalist Philosophy is still a separate sheet, which can be accessed from the tabs at the bottom.
 Some journals make this information publicly available (e.g. Journal of the History of Philosophy, British Journal for the History of Philosophy), but where this is not the case I have relied on the data from the Journal Surveys project at the American Philosophical Association (APA) and on a 2014 APA/British Philosophical Association survey of editors.
 You may also find this post on best and worst journal experiences, based on Journal Surveys data, and the September 2019 update helpful.